DeforaOS/uKernel/README.md

 The resulting kernel is located in `src/kernel/uKernel.bin`.
 On the i386 and amd64 platforms, it produces a multiboot-compliant kernel file.

+Note that it is also possible to build uKernel outside of the source tree, by using the "OBJDIR" variable as follows:

+    $ make ARCH="i386" OBJDIR="$PWD/obj-i386"

 Testing uKernel
 ---------------